Body Odor

 What is body odor?

-Body odor is a natural smell produced by bacteria on the skin.
+Body odor is a natural process where bacteria break down sweat on the skin, producing a strong smell.

 What causes body odor?